-The One Woman, one of Laura May’s books, tells the story across multiple countries like Israel, Spain, Ukraine, USA.
+The One Woman, one of Laura May’s books, is a great book to read while backpacking, because it tells the story across multiple countries like Israel, Spain, Ukraine, and the USA.
 Julie, a graphic artist, is the main heroine of Laura May’s first LGBTQ romance book.
 Regrettably, we know little about Julie’s life or her partnership with Mark.
 That is, until she meets Ann.
 Web developer Ann is a kind and outgoing person.
 It is obvious that Julie has affections for Ann.
 The spark is genuine as their history and present converge in Barcelona.
 Julie will have to choose between her love for Ann and her allegiance to Mark when catastrophe strikes.
 Will true love last the distance?
 Read this book by writer Laura May to find out.

 The inquiry into the true tale of Chris McCandless, missing Alaskan wilderness hiker, whose SOS letter and skeletal remains were discovered months later, served as the inspiration for the book’s plot.
-One of the top books to read on a backpacking trip.
+One of the top books to read while backpacking.

 An unsuccessful novelist approaching his 50th birthday is Arthur Less.
 A nine-year ex-boyfriend who is engaged to another person sends him a wedding invitation in the mail.
 Both saying yes and saying no are out of the question for Arthur because doing so would be embarrassing and defeatist.
 So he starts to accept the invites to shoddy literary events that arrive on his desk from all over the world.